mprinc/vuex/docs/guide/actions.md

 ### Composing Actions

-Actions are often asynchronous, so how do we know when an action is done?
-And more importantly, how can we compose multiple actions together to handle more complex async flows?
+Actions are often asynchronous, so how do we know when an <span class='important'>action is done</span>?
+And more importantly, how can we <span class='important'>compose multiple actions together</span> to handle more complex async flows?

-The first thing to know is that `store.dispatch` can handle Promise returned by the triggered action handler and it also returns Promise:
+The first thing to know is that `store.dispatch` can handle <span class='definition'>Promise returned by the triggered action handler</span> and it also returns Promise:

 ``` js
 actions: {